andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 Two villancicos from Segovia in the later seventeenth century demonstrate how a sophisticated discourse on sensation and faith was presented through devotional music.
 The contest of the senses in Calderón's play is echoed in villancicos by successive chapelmasters at Segovia Cathedral.
 Miguel de Irízar was born in 1634 and served at Segovia from 1671 until his death in 1684.
 Jerónimo de Carrión, born in 1660, followed after Irízar in 1684 and died in 1721. % \Autocite{LopezCalo:Segovia}Both chapelmasters set variants of the same villancico poem, *Si los sentidos queja forman del Pan divino*, which was attributed to Zaragoza poet Vicente Sánchez in the posthumous publication of his works in 1688. % \Autocite{Sanchez:LiraPoetica}

 The Segovia Cathedral archive preserves manuscript performing parts for both settings along with Irízar's draft score for his version.
 Irízar corresponded with a peninsular network of musicians, often about exchanging villancico poetry; he probably received this poem from a colleague inZaragoza.
-He drafted his scores on the backsides and in the margins of these letters inmakeshift notebooks. %\begin{Footnote} The performing parts for Irízar's setting are in \signature{E-SE}{5/32}; those for Carrión's are in \signature{E-SE}{28/25}.
-Irízar's letters and compositional process will be discussed further in a later chapter.  % XXX See also \Autocites{LopezCalo:IrizarLetters1}{Olarte:Irizar}{Rodriguez:Networks}. \end{Footnote}
+He drafted his scores on the backsides and in the margins of these letters inmakeshift notebooks.

+[<]: The performing parts for Irízar's setting are in \signature{E-SE}{5/32}; those for Carrión's are in \signature{E-SE}{28/25}.
+Irízar's letters and compositional process will be discussed further in a later chapter.  % XXX See also \Autocites{LopezCalo:IrizarLetters1}{Olarte:Irizar}{Rodriguez:Networks}.